Great Flood of 1993: Causes and progression

 A volcanic winter is thought to have started with the 1991 eruption of Mount Pinatubo.
 It has been suggested that excess cloud condensation nuclei from the eruption were responsible for the Great Flood of 1993 in the Midwestern United States.

-Above-average rainfall and below-average temperatures beginning in the summer of 1992 resulted in above-normal soil moisture and reservoir levels in the Missouri and Upper Mississippi River basins.
+Above-normal rainfall and below-normal temperatures beginning in the summer of 1992 resulted in above-normal soil moisture and reservoir levels in the Missouri and Upper Mississippi River basins.
 This weather pattern persisted throughout the following autumn.
 During the winter of 1992–93, the region experienced heavy snowfall.
 These conditions were followed by persistent spring weather patterns that produced storms over the same locations.
 Soils across much of the affected area were saturated by June 1, with additional rainfall all running off into streams and rivers, instead of soaking into the ground.
 These wet-weather conditions contrasted sharply with the droughts and heat waves experienced in the southeastern United States.

-Storms, persistent and repetitive in nature during the late spring and summer, bombarded the Upper Midwest with voluminous rainfall.
-Portions of east-central Iowa received as much as 48 in of rain between April 1 and August 31, 1993, and many areas across the central-northern plains had precipitation 400–750% above normal.
+Storms, persistent and repetitive in nature during the late spring and summer, crowded the Upper Midwest with voluminous rainfall.
+Portions of east-central Iowa received as much as 48 in of rain between April 1 and August 31, 1993, and many areas across the central-northern plains had precipitation 400–7502% above normal.
 In the St. Louis National Weather Service (NWS) forecast area encompassing eastern Missouri and southwest Illinois, 36 forecast points rose above flood stage, and 20 river-stage records were broken.
 The 1993 flood broke record river levels set during the 1973 Mississippi and the 1951 Missouri River floods.

 Civil Air Patrol crews from 21 states served more than 5,000 meals to flood victims and volunteers, and their pilots logged more than 1,500 hours in the air inspecting utility lines and pipelines.